What we do

 Charltons has particular experience in advising on the listing of Chapter 21 funds on the Hong Kong Stock Exchange and of mineral company IPOs under Chapter 18 of the Hong Kong Stock Exchange Listing Rules.
 We also have considerable experience in helping smaller dynamic companies take their first steps in the public equity markets.
 Charltons is actively involved in advising companies listing on Hong Kong’s Growth Enterprise Market (GEM).
 The firm can also bring its extensive experience in representing underwriters and sponsors on IPO projects to bear in advising listing applicants.

-Charltons is involved not only in advising on the Hong Kong listing process and application of the Hong Kong Listing Rules, but in shaping the regulatory framework.
-Julia Charlton is a member of the Listing Committee of the Hong Kong Stock Exchange and serves on the SFC’s Takeovers Panel and Takeovers Appeals Panel.
+Charltons is involved not only in advising on the listing process and application of the Listing Rules, but in shaping the regulatory framework.
+Julia Charlton was a member of the Listing Committee of the Hong Kong Stock Exchange from 2012 – 2018 serving the maximum permitted continuous term of six years.
+Julia Charlton was also appointed to the SFC’s Takeovers Panel and Takeovers Appeals Panel in October 2005 and continues to serve on these panels.
 We have been involved in market consultations on many of the major rule changes and developments through which the Hong Kong capital markets have evolved in recent years.
-Most recently, we acted as coordinating counsel on the drafting of the Hong Kong Sponsor Due Diligence Guidelines, a major market initiative creating a set of guidelines relating to the Hong Kong legal and regulatory requirements and market practice for IPO due diligence on listing applicants.
+Notably, we acted as coordinating counsel on the drafting of the Hong Kong Sponsor Due Diligence Guidelines, a major market initiative creating a set of guidelines relating to the Hong Kong legal and regulatory requirements and market practice for IPO due diligence on listing applicants.

 Public Float Requirements under the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the “Exchange”) (the “Hong Kong Listing Rules”)